KorAP/Kalamar-Plugin-Export/README.md

 java -jar KalamarExportPlugin-[VERSION].jar myconf_exportPlugin.conf
 ```

+You can also define only single properties in the new config file.
+In this case only these properties overwrite the properties in the basic configuration file.

 Alternatively a file named `exportPlugin.conf` can be stored in the
 same directory as the java jar.